 The next step is to allow glue to dry for 1-2 hours.

 Wrap ribbon around base of jar for a scarf, tie it off, and secure in several places with hot glue.

-Cut off a 2” length of chenille stem, bend in half, twist and bend one end perpendicular so you have a larger surface to glue down and keep it secure- attach with a generous amount of hot glue for the nose.
+Cut off a 2” length of chenille stem, bend in half, twist and bend one end perpendicular so you have a larger surface to glue down and keep it secure.
+Attach with a generous amount of hot glue for the carrot nose.

 Hot glue buttons for eyes and a mouth on your snowman to finish him off.

 Drop in a tea light and he is ready to light up your mantle, walkway, or anywhere else that can use a touch of winter cheer.

 I hope you enjoy making snowman candle jars for your holiday decor.
 They will look great as part of your Christmas table decor.
-Do you think you will make this holiday craft with your family?
+Do you think you will make this perfect winter craft with your family?
 What are your favorite Christmas crafts?

 I love this!
 Guess whose family will be having a few jar meals coming up 🙂

 They’re so easy to make and everyone’s would be a little different.
 I need to get some epsom salt so I can do it!